cechandler/dissertation-paper/dissertation/source/04_part2_intro_walden.md

 ### Rhythmic Displacement and Subdivision
 Rhythmic displacement is an important process in *Walden* involving a repeated phrase or gesture gradually moving out of phrase or alignment with other instruments.
 It not only shapes the opening of the work but also serves as the basis for *Wald*.
 The process/technique is linked in some ways to the music of American minimalists, particularly Steve Reich.
 While Abrahamsen does not embrace the same aesthetic as the American minimalists, Abrahamsen was familiar with Reich's music,^[**find citation**] and he would more fully explore this notion of minimalism during his "fermata" and in some of his second period works, particularly *Schnee*.

 The first movement opens with four phrases separated by grand pauses.
 All four phrases contain different rhythmic configurations of only two motives: a single rising Bb-Eb horn call and three rising D-F echoing responses in the flute, clarinet, and bassoon.
 Each instrument articulates their motive with a consistent rhythmic subdivision: the flute and horn in triplet eighths, the clarinet in quintuplet sixteenths, and the bassoon in quarter notes.
-Figure @fig:walden-hn-call-resp shows the first two of these phrases.
+Figure @fig:walden-hn-call-resp shows the first two of these phrases. **include some additional language on the importance of subdivision treatment throughout**

 ![Horn call and responses](../figures/walden-I-horn-theme.png){#fig:walden-hn-call-resp width=75%}